fabiancannaheim/greenexam/README.md

 **Microservices Architecture**Decomposition of an application into small, loosely coupled services.
 This will allow to scale only parts of the application that are under stress.

+### Implementation details

+#### Monitoring server load with prometheus

+Prometheus is the tool of choice due to it's scalability and reliability.
+It offers a query language to utilize load metrics and works well with visualization tools like Grafana.
+It consists of:

+- **Prometheus server** which collected metrics and stores them
+- **Node exporter** exports system metrics like CPU and memory figures
+- **Instrumentation** possible via client libraries to instrument the node.js code

+This way, each time the backend application is called, the program will be able to first check the system metrics.
+Based on this check, an algorithm will decide the scope of functions to be delivered to the user.